geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Cultural Contradictions...
 (Shultz)

+* Focus Question from Schultz: how does understanding quality criteria for scanning is the opposite of what quality critera is for empirical science help you understand how to talk about, present and defend your scanning work.
 * identifying conceptual conflict between evidence-based policy research and horizon (environmental) scanning
 * scanning provides a more dynamic and faithful view of change, vs static things like briefings/white papers
 * five key activities of integrated foresight: